Back to What is a Headless CMS?

 Airlines

 Air carriers face some of the most complex content requirements of any industry.
 Their teams manage critical, real-time communications, global content translation and localization, plus an omnichannel presence that spans hundreds — if not thousands — of individual customer touchpoints.
-Across owned web properties, mobile apps, email, third-party search sites, and physical displays, a headless CMS enables clear, consistent, and simplified communications that are always accurate and up to date.
+Across owned web properties, mobile apps, email, third-party search sites and physical displays, a headless CMS enables clear, up-to-date, consistent and simplified communications.

 Financial services